Wagering on horse racing has been around for well over a century and remains the oldest of all betting venues.

 The most traditional exotic wagers are the daily double, exacta, the trifecta and the superfecta.

-Let’s say, you like the 6 and 7 in Race 3 at Belmont Park.
+Let’s say, you like to place some horse racing bets on 6 and 7 in Race 3 at Belmont Park.

 You make a $2 exacta box wager with the 6 and 7.